amitjoy/aspecio/README.md

 }
 ```

-Aspecio finds Aspects by:
+Aspecio finds aspects by:

 * Looking for OSGi Services; in the example above, provided using the `@Component` Declarative Service annotation)
-* That provides the OSGi service String property `AspecioConstants.SERVICE_ASPECT` (`"service.aspect.name"`) declared using the `@Aspect` annotation.
+* That provide the OSGi service string property `AspecioConstants.SERVICE_ASPECT` (`"service.aspect.name"`) declared using the `@Aspect` annotation.
 * That implement the interface `io.primeval.reflect.proxy.Interceptor` (it need not be provided as the service's `"objectClass"`).
-* If several services provide an aspect, Aspecio will pick the one with the highest-service ranking; in case of equal service rankings, Aspecio will pick the one with the lowest service id.
-Aspecio supports OSGi's service dynamics and will happily replace or update Aspects live.
+* If several services provide the same aspect, Aspecio will pick the one with the highest-service ranking; in case of equal service rankings, Aspecio will pick the one with the lowest service ID.
+Aspecio supports OSGi's service dynamics and will gladly replace or update Aspects' lifecycles.
 Aspecio is always 'greedy': if a "better" interceptor is registered for a given aspect, all the services using it will have it updated immediately.

 In the example above, our component `CountingAspectImpl` provides the aspect named `"CountingAspect"` (a Java String).
 You can call your aspects with any String, but it is practical to use Java classes to piggyback on the namespaces.